olewsaa/Yacht-computer/IoToB/Seatalk/README.md

 a simple script adapted from the examples to test the software serial port.

 The naming of the ports for D5 and D6 are the same marking as in the board.
 The 14 and 12 refer to the GPIO ports.
+The first pin argument is the Rx and the second the Tx.
+Hence the call: swSer.begin(BAUDRATE, D5, D6, SWSERIAL_9N1, false, 95, 11);
+would set up D5 (GPIO 14) as the receive pin and D6 (GPIO 12) as the transmit pin.

 The repo for the 9 bit library is found here: https://github.com/ionini/espsoftwareserial